William Houison Craufurd: Ancestry, early life and training

-William Houison-Craufurd of Craufurdland and Braehead, was born on 29 November 1781.
+William Houison-Craufurd of Craufurdland and Braehead was born on 29 November 1781.
 His father was James Moody, a Church of Scotland minister.
 James came to the West Church, Perth on 11 June 1772.
 James Moody assumed the name of Howison Craufurd in consequence of his succession by marriage to the estate of Craufurdland, by decision of the House of Lords on 14 March 1806.
 He subsequently demitted his post on 2 December 1807.
 William's mother was Elizabeth, the eldest daughter of John Howison and heiress of Braehead, Cramond.
 William Houison Craufurd was educated at the High School of Edinburgh, from which he passed to the university.

 Political life and offices

 In all public matters Mr Craufurd took a great and active interest.
 He was a Deputy-Lieutenant of the County of Ayr, Justice of the Peace, and Commissioner of Supply.
-All through life he was a keen politician, thoroughly Conservative, while the progress of events somewhat modified his views, he retained his political opinions to the end.
+All through life he was a keen politician and thoroughly Conservative.
+While the progress of events somewhat modified his views, he retained his political opinions to the end.